 But, the original sense of big became flexible in the early days of this word.
 So, in some uses, it went from big to meaning too big.
 And later, this sense of too big took a turn.
 It came to refer to the elements that made something up, and to the thing itself.
 For example, an obese person started to be called a gross person.
 Or, a very coarse fabric was called a gross fabric.

 Just like that, the definition of too big led to its misconceptions.
 This meaning was misused in a lot of different ways.
 In the end, this word became equated with being generally distasteful, vulgar, or disgusting.
 Thus, the usual meaning we use this word for was born.

-In another direction it retained its sense of largeness without the negative connotation.
-That morphed into gross (as opposed to net) being the largest measurement of the object with nothing taken away.
-It also appears to have been used by the french as a term to denote a “big” dozen, which came to be the term for 12 dozen.
+But, on the other hand, it also retained its sense of largeness without the added negative connotation.
+That morphed into gross being the largest measurement of the object with nothing taken away.
+Soon, it replaced the term net and became the most used word in the field of business.

 Along with these entirely different meanings, this word also has another one.
 The word gross also appears to be used by the French as a term to denote an amount equal to 12 dozen.